'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 In the winter, the family lives in Florida, where Marcelino and his wife pick oranges.

-Come March, they head north to Michigan for field work— cherries, grapes, and apples.
+Come March, they head north to Michigan for field work — cherries, grapes and apples.
 The girls switch schools, back and forth.

 Marcelino has been making the trip for 28 years now.
 In the past, he says, migrant families would drive north in a long caravan, seven or eight vehicles, all filled with workers.
 Now, he says, "Nobody wants to come."
 They're too afraid, Marcelino says, and he's fearful, too.
 His friends in Florida tell him he's crazy to make the trip, but he needs the work, and, he says, he doesn't want fear to rule his life.